Resources

 What is colocation (colo)?
 Features + How it helps your business

-Colocation, or colo, is when a business rents space in a data center but owns the hardware inside it.
-The provider delivers the physical space, power, cooling, and security.
-The business keeps ownership of the hardware and full control over how it runs.
+Colocation, or colo, is when a business rents space in a data center but owns the hardware.
+The provider runs the facility, while the business keeps full control of its servers.

-Enterprises use colocation to get the reliability of a data center without having to build one themselves.
+Enterprises use colocation to get data center reliability without the cost of building their own.

 Key features of colocation services